Asterisci/XJTU-latex-report/README.md

 ## Support for overleaf

-the branch is supported overleaf because use local fonts file in `fonts` fold.
+The branch is supported overleaf because use local fonts file in `fonts` fold.

+## Online template

+The template is push in [overleaf Gallery](https://www.overleaf.com/latex/templates/xjtu-latex-report/rhcsbnktcrrp), you can directly use it.